 IdentityOptions class as described in (Per-Tenant Options).
 Any option that internally relies on

-UserManager<TUser>.FindByIdAsync may be problematic as describeed above.
+UserManager<TUser>.FindByIdAsync may be problematic as described above.
 If in doubt check the Identity source code to be sure.

 The Identity option to require a unique email address per user will require email addresses be unique only within the current tenant, i.e. per-tenant options are not required for this.

-Internally, ASP.NET Core Identity uses regular ASP.NET Core authentication.
-It uses a slightly different method for configuring cookies, but under the hood the end result is the same in that
+ASP.NET Core Identity cookies for authentication.
+It uses a slightly different method for configuring cookies, but under the hood standard ASP.NET Core authentication is used.

 The ASP.NET Core Identity data model relies on several types which are passed to the database context as generic parameters: